Theodorus Frederik van Capellen

-As such, he and colleague, Aegidius van Braam, captain of Leyden, were approached by an Orangist agent in the run-up to the Anglo-Russian Expedition to North Holland of 1799 with a request to bring about the defection of the Batavian squadron at the Texel under Rear-Admiral Samuel Story, whose flag captain Van Capellen then was.
-Though it is not known with certainty whether Van Braam and Van Capellen really made preparations to foment a mutiny, they did play a leading role in what has become known as the Vlieter Incident.
-In any case, Van Capellen was sent to British vice-admiral Mitchell as a parlimentaire on the fateful 30 August 1799, by admiral Story to request a temporary cease-fire.
-He also played a leading role in the subsequent council of war aboard the Dutch flagship, during which admiral Story was persuaded to surrender his squadron without a fight to the British.
-Afterward, Van Capellen became a prisoner of war with the other officers and crews of the Batavian squadron until the Peace of Amiens of 1802.
+Van Capellen and Aegidius van Braam, captain of Leyden, were approached by an Orangist agent in the run-up to the Anglo-Russian invasion of Holland with a request to bring about the defection of the Batavian squadron at the Texel under Schout-bij-nacht Samuel Story, whose flag captain van Capellen then was.
+Though it is not known with certainty whether van Braam and van Capellen really made preparations to foment a mutiny, they did play a leading role in what became known as the Vlieter incident.
+In any case, van Capellen was sent by Story to British Vice-admiral Andrew Mitchell as a parlimentaire on 30 August 1799 to request a temporary ceasefire.
+He also played a leading role in the subsequent council of war aboard the Batavian flagship, during which Story was persuaded to surrender without a fight to the British.
+Afterward, van Capellen became a prisoner of war with the other officers and crews of the Batavian squadron until the Treaty of Amiens of 1802.

-Meanwhile, the government of the Batavian Republic had convened a court-martial to try the officers deemed responsible for the Vlieter debacle.
-Van Capellen was tried in absentia and convicted on 16 January 1804 (together with admiral Story and two other officers) of dereliction of duty, cowardice, and disloyalty (though not of treason).
+Meanwhile, the government of the Batavian Republic had convened a court-martial to try the officers deemed responsible for the surrender.
+Van Capellen was tried in absentia and convicted on 16 January 1804 (together with Story and two other officers) of dereliction of duty, cowardice, and disloyalty (though not of treason).
 He was cashiered from the navy and sentenced to banishment for life, on pain of death by firing squad.
-He therefore spent the years 1799 till the re-emergence of the Dutch state, after its annexation to the French Empire in 1813, in exile in England.
+He remained in exile in England from 1799 until the re-emergence of the Dutch state in 1813.

-In 1814 he was appointed a vice-admiral in the new Royal Netherlands Navy by the "Sovereign Prince" of the United Netherlands, William I of the Netherlands (who also had played a leading role in the Vlieter Incident in 1799), and on 21 August 1815 was created a Jonkheer by the then new King of the Netherlands.
+In 1814 he was appointed as a vice admiral in the Royal Netherlands Navy by William I of the Netherlands (who also had played a leading role in the Vlieter Incident in 1799), and on 21 August 1815 was created a Jonkheer by the then new King of the Netherlands.
 The new navy sent a squadron to the Barbary Coast in 1816 to suppress the activities of the Barbary pirates.
 This squadron by itself was not powerful enough to make an impression on the Dey of Algiers.
-However, when a squadron of the Royal Navy under admiral Edward Pellew, 1st Viscount Exmouth arrived with the same mission, the two squadrons joined forces in the Bombardment of Algiers of 27 August 1816.
+However, when a British squadron under Admiral Edward Pellew, 1st Viscount Exmouth arrived with the same mission, the two squadrons joined forces in the bombardment of Algiers of 27 August 1816.

 Van Capellen received the Knight Grand Cross of the Military Order of William on 20 September 1816.
 He was made an honorary knight-commander of the Order of the Bath by the British government.

-Van Capellen retired from the navy in 1818.
+Van Capellen retired from the Dutch navy in 1818.
 He then became the Lord Chamberlain of William II of the Netherlands, who then still was the Crown Prince.